-Google is one of the major industry leaders in internet-based services and is widely regarded for its account security and Albased phishing detection.
+- Google is one of the major industry leaders in internet-based services and is widely regarded for its account security and Al-based phishing detection.
 Google now provides MSL with 2 Factor Authentication (2FA) for all student, staff, and faculty email accounts, requiring all students, staff, and faculty to enter an additional six-digit key (sent via SMS) when logging into their accounts.
-In addition to this extra layer of security on all MSL email accounts, Google's email platform, GMAIL, also has specific email filter rules based on current and known phishing campaigns and fraud attempts and prevents 9/10 of those communications from reaching inboxes.

-VMWare Carbon Black is the NSA and CISA recommended and approved anti-malware/anti-ransomware endpoint client that will be implemented on all staff and faculty machines to hunt threats, remove tracebacks, hijacks, and malware.
+In addition to this extra layer of security on all MSL email accounts, Google's email platform, GMAIL, also has specific email filter rules based on current and known phishing campaigns and fraud attempts and prevents 9/10 of those communications from reaching inboxes. - VMWare Carbon Black is the NSA and CISA recommended and approved anti-malware/anti-ransomware endpoint client that is implemented on all staff and faculty machines to hunt threats, remove tracebacks, hijacks, and malware.
 Carbon Black uses its Defense-Grade level AI to predict threats to our network and our critical systems before they occur.
-Carbon Black will be paired with VMWare's Workspace One (VPN) to provide tunneling for MSL staff and faculty while logging on remotely to work.

-Dell's SonicWALL has been a firewall mainstay in the internet security field for more than two decades, and after its acquisition by Dell, incorporated AI to become a next-gen enterprise firewall security.
+Carbon Black will be paired with Google Workspace to provide authenticated logins for MSL staff and faculty while logging on to work off-site. - Dell's SonicWALL has been a firewall mainstay in the internet security field for more than two decades, and after its acquisition by Dell, incorporated AI to become a next-gen enterprise firewall security.
 It now uses cloud-based algorithms and definitions to secure the incoming and outgoing internet traffic at MSL.
 Dell SonicWALL also provides Secure Remote Access, Email Security, Backup and Recovery, and Management and Reporting to organizations like MSL.